grahamlyons/mysite/articles/centos-certs-ssl-error.md

     the issuer certificate could not be found: this occurs if the issuer certificate of an untrusted certificate cannot be found.
     ...

-OK, so we can now see that it's a Verisign certifcate with the organisational unit "Class 3 Public Primary Certification Authority" that can't be verified.
+OK, so we can now see that it's a Verisign certificate with the organisational unit "Class 3 Public Primary Certification Authority" that can't be verified.
 This opened up a whole new avenue in my investigation.

 A popular search engine turned up this [page from the cURL mailing list](http://curl.haxx.se/mail/archive-2014-10/0062.html).
 Dated from the end of October 2014, it says that two Verisign Class 3 Public Primary Certification Authority certificates were dropped from the cURL CA bundle.
 It also mentions that, "removing that cert from the ca-bundle breaks [connections to] https://s3.amazonaws.com and https://amazon.com".
 That sounded like the very same problem that I was experiencing via Bundler...